stretchr/hoard/README.md

-# Hoard - All Your Bytes Are Belong To Us
+# Hoard - Cache in your Chips

 A fast, smart caching package for Go.